nastae/word-counting/README.md

 # word-counting

-User upload any number of files and software counts words.
+User uploads any number of (doc, pdf, text, etc) files and software counts words.